neptune-ai/docs/docs/notebooks/introduction.rst

     :alt: image

-Upload and Downloading Notebook Checkpoints
+Uploading and Downloading Notebook Checkpoints
 -------------------------------------------

 Notebooks are stored as files on your computer.

 Each Notebook file (.ipynb) is a JSON containing everything that the user can see in a Notebook and some metadata.
-Neptune uses metadata to associate particular files with Notebook entities on Notebook servers.
+Neptune uses metadata to associate particular files with Notebook entities on Neptune servers.
 That means that after a Notebook is uploaded to Neptune, the file on disk is changed to include the ID of the entity on the Neptune server.

 **Name changes**